 After picking up the new ride, outfitting it with any after-market parts you've had your eye on, or touching up the paint, you should plan to purchase riding gear.
 This consists of at least a helmet, jacket, and gloves, although many riders opt for a special pair of pants and jacket for added protection.

-A can cost about $300 to $600, depending on the style.
+A helmet with decent eye protection can cost about $300 to $600, depending on the style.
 Other protective gear may cost about $600 or more.
 In the event of an accident, there will only be a few layers between your skin and hot asphalt.
 The layers you choose matter, and the money spent on them will be worth saving your life.